 First, your provider reviews your health and pain history to determine whether spinal cord stimulation is a good fit for you.
 You may be a good candidate for SCS if you've experienced debilitating back pain for at least three months and meet the following criteria:

-If you suffer from chronic pain and would like to find lasting relief, call Genesis Regenerative Sports and Aesthetic Medicine, or book an appointment online today.
+If you suffer from chronic pain and would like to find lasting relief, call Genesis Orthopaedic and Spine, or book an appointment online today.